RyanLiut/ryanliu_homepage/docs/README.md

   8. Exploring the Small World of Word Embeddings: A Comparative Study on Conceptual Spaces from LLMs of Different Scales ([~~In review~~])

      -> From the New World of Word Embeddings: A Comparative Study of Small-World Lexico-Semantic Networks in LLMs [[Newest version](https://arxiv.org/abs/2502.11380)]

+  9. XISM: an eXploratory and Interactive Graph Tool to Visualize and Evaluate Semantic Map Models [[Tech Report](https://arxiv.org/pdf/2507.04070)]

 - **Southern University of Science and Technology** (Master)